Oscar and the Lady in Pink (novel): Second letter

 As Oscar is sick, his parents visit him only on Sunday.
 One day, his parents come to the hospital, on a day that isn't Sunday, as usual, and instead of visiting him, without even greeting Oscar, they talk to Dr. Düsseldorf, who tells them that the death of Oscar is inevitable.
-His parents are so depressed to go see him after learning that there is no chance to save him.
+His parents are too depressed to go see him after learning that there is no chance to save him.
 Unfortunately, by hiding behind the door, Oscar has secretly heard the conversation and is disappointed by his parents, whom he calls cowardly.
 Later, he talks to Mamie-Rose about his problems with his parents and tells her that he hates them.
 In addition, Oscar asks her to come and see him every day and she actually gets permission to do so.
 To help Oscar enjoy the rest of his life, Mamie-Rose invents a game: from this day, every day counts for ten years; in this way, he has the opportunity to experience all stages of life.
 He does this during the last twelve days of the year.